andrewsteckley/Z01_SOM_Scribal_Intent/Notebook_Index.md

 </div>

 # Python Calculation Jupyter Notebooks
-This supplemantal material includes a series of Jupyter Notebooks.
+This supplemental material includes a series of Jupyter Notebooks.
 These are:

-* __Z01.1: Study Corpus for Study__
+<h3>Z01.1: Study Corpus for Study</h3>
-  * This notebook works through the preparation of a clean study corpus by extraction of data from the transliterated the Voynich Manuscript.
+This notebook works through the preparation of a clean study corpus by extraction of data from the transliterated the Voynich Manuscript.

-* __# Z01.2: Token Cohorts__
+<h3>Z01.2: Token Cohorts</h3>
-  * This notebook sets up the several cohorts of tokens used for the study.
+This notebook sets up the several cohorts of tokens used for the study.

-* __Z01.3: Token Length Analysis__
+<h3>Z01.3: Token Length Analysis</h3>
-  * This notebook shows the calculations for the analysis of token length distributions for the different cohorts.
+This notebook shows the calculations for the analysis of token length distributions for the different cohorts.

-* __Z01.4: Token Propensities Analysis__
+<h3>Z01.4: Token Propensities Analysis</h3>
-  * This notebook shows the calculations for the analysis of token usage propensities for each of the subject cohorts.
+This notebook shows the calculations for the analysis of token usage propensities for each of the subject cohorts.

-* __Z01.5: Extra Analyses__
+<h3>Z01.5: Extra Analyses</h3>